tyler-cromwell/Mantle/drivers/README.md

 # Drivers
-This directory contains all code for drivers such as the console.
+This directory contains all driver code.

 ## Files
 - `console.c` - Contains functions necessary for printing characters to the console.